01 Jul Costly Mistakes First Home Buyers Make

 You don’t necessarily have to know everything about mortgage but it pays to learn about the basics.
 Knowing the details of your home loan keeps you out of trouble.
 Knowledge is power in the mortgage world.

-Not having a buffer
+Not having enough leftover

 It’s not enough that you saved up for the deposit.
-Beyond buying, first-home buyers need to consider the hefty costs of stamp duty, building inspection or strata reports, transfer fees, solicitor fees, moving costs, new furniture or even renovations.
+Beyond buying, first-home buyers need to consider the hefty costs of stamp duty, building inspection or strata reports, transfer fees, solicitor fees, moving costs, new furniture, or even renovations.

 Forgetting about the grant